-How to Draw Support and Resistance Levels
+How to Draw Support and Resistance - Basics

-1. Angular Momentum: How to Draw Support and Resistance Levels
+How to Draw Horizonal Support and Resistance Levels

 2. "The Magic Eye Reveals"

-How Do You Determine Powerful Support and Resistance?
+How Do You Determine Support and Resistance?

 - Watch for buying and selling pressure at these levels

-- The more buying and selling volume the more powerful the support and resistance
+- The more buying and selling volume, the more powerful the support and resistance

 How Do You Identify a Trend?

-We are always drilling this into our traders minds in our trade room.
-We want people to understand the big picture of support and resistance but also be patient and use your tools to find a good entry.
+The stock market takes time to learn how to draw support, and resistance levels are the key to your success.
+So, we always drill this into our traders’ minds in our trade rooms.
+We want people to understand the big picture of support and resistance, be patient, and use their tools to find a good entry.